larryhastings/correlate/README.md

     Y: CBA
     Z: ACB

-Gail-Shapley handles this situation with aplomb.
+Gale-Shapley handles this situation with aplomb.
 Does **correlate**?
 The answer is... this arrangement of constraints just can't *happen* with **correlate**, because it uses scores to establish its preferences, and the scores are symmetric.
 There are nine possible pairings with those six values.
 It's impossible to assign a unique score to each of those nine pairings such that the preferences of each value match those constraints.

 (I know--I tried.
 I wrote a brute-force program that tried every combination.
 362,880 attempts later, I declared failure.)

-*How is it different?*
+#### How is it different?

+One minor difference: Gale-Shapley specifies that the two sets be of equal size; **correlate** permits the two sets to be different sizes.
+But extending Gale-Shapley to handle this isn't a big deal.
+Simply extend the algorithm to say that, if the size of the two datasets are inequal, swap the datasets if necessary so that the "men" are the larger group.
+Then, if you have an unmatched "man" who iterates through all the "women" and nobody traded up to him, he remains unmatched.

-Gail-Shapley requires that every value in each dataset expresses a strictly ordered preference for every value in the other dataset.
+The second thing: Gale-Shapley requires that every value in each dataset expresses a strictly ordered preference for every value in the other dataset.
 But in **correlate**, two matches can have the same score.

 Consider this expression of a **correlate** problem: